WSUE: Range and programming

 WSUE is heard in both the Eastern Upper Peninsula and in the Sault Ste.
 Marie, Ontario market, due to its proximity to Sault Ste.
 Marie, Michigan.
 As a result, WSUE covers and advertises bands, concerts, and events in Sault Ste.
 Marie, Ontario frequently.
 The station can be heard throughout much of the Central Algoma region of Ontario, and can be heard into the Lower Peninsula of Michigan as far south as Cheboygan, Michigan and surrounding areas.
 WSUE's local format competitors include CJQM 104.3 FM, and WUPN 95.1 FM.
 WSUE has had no direct competition with Cheboygan mainstream rock station WGFM, but it does get reception in much of WSUE's coverage area, as do some Northern Lower Michigan classic rock stations like WKLT/WBCM.

 WSUE is the current radio home for regular season & playoff games of the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League, who are based in Sault Ste.
 Marie, Ontario.
 Nationally syndicated programming on WSUE includes rock radio programs Eddie Trunk Rocks, In the Studio with Redbeard, and Time Warp with Bill St. James, as well as The Chop Shop & The Core, which are both syndicated from Detroit rock station WRIF.
 Locally produced programming includes Scott Cook in the Morning on weekday mornings and The Hair Scare (also hosted by Cook) on Saturday nights.

 Current on-air talent includes morning host Scott Cook, DJs Allison "Alli J" Miller and Mark SanAngelo, chief meteorologist Karl Bohnak, and Soo Greyhounds announcers Gerry Liscumb, Jr and Lorne "Spanky" Robinson.
 Pre-recorded bumpers from Nikki "At Night" Peterson (an on-air personality at WUPK & WIMK) and former DJ/producer John Delise are used during the station's nighttime timeslots, while WSOO DJ John Bell provides news reports during Scott Cook in The Morning.
 Former Sault Ste.
 Marie City Commissioner Ray Bauer is among WSUE's former DJs, while former Sovereign Communications vice president Tom Ewing was the station's long time news anchor.

+In February 2026, the Federal Communications Commission threatened to revoke WSUE and its sister station's licenses due to unpaid annual fees.
+According to the commission, Sovereign owes $37,250.51 in unpaid fees and has 60 days to respond.